Frankfurt Quasar Monitoring

 Notes

 BL Lacertae (BL Lac for short) is one of the most interesting and best studied AGN.
 It is located in southern Lacerta, close to the constellation Cygnus.
 This object was discovered in 1929 by Kuno Hoffmeister at the Sonneberg Observatory, who first catalogued this object as a variable star with the designation 363.1929 Lac (later changed to BL Lac).
 In 1968, this object was identified as the optical counterpart of the radio source VRO 42.22.01, which had been discovered in 1965.
 The formerly variable star became an extragalactic object since a redshift was determined in 1974.
 BL Lac lies at the centre of a giant elliptical galaxy (see above) and shows emissions from radio to gamma wavelengths.
-A jet with complex structure was detected in the radio, emerging from a central supermassive black hole with an estimated mass of about 200 million solar masses.
+A jet with complex structure was detected in the radio, emerging from a central supermassive black hole, which has an estimated mass of about 200 million solar masses.

 BL Lac is the prototype namesake of a whole class of AGN, the BL Lacertae objects, or blazars.
 The spectrum of this class of objects shows a continuum with (nearly) no emission lines, combined with strong flux variations at all wavelengths and a high degree of optical polarization.
 This strange behaviour is the result of the relativistic jet which is directed very nearly towards the observer.